planetarypraxis/smartforests/docs/2_How to use the CMS.md

 5. Select what tags you want to be shown within the log book.
 6. You can add Geographic Data, both a pin on a map and a rough estimate of location.
 7. Add Description to talk through the data as you need to, drawing attention to the important issue.
-8. When done you can either save the draft, or click Publish to push this to the live site.
+8. When done you can either save the draft, or click the arrow next to Publish to Submit for Moderation.
-9. Once published you are done!
+9. Once submitted you are done!
+10. In order to add images to a Logbook, create a separate Logbook Entry.

 ---